Nana Yaa Serwaa Sarpong

-Nana Yaa Serwaa Sarpong is a Ghanaian award-winning media personality and entrepreneur who was a programs and channels manager at Crystal TV and Multimedia Group.
+Nana Yaa Serwaa Sarpong is a Ghanaian media personality and entrepreneur who was a programs and channels manager at Crystal TV and Multimedia Group.
+Currently, Nana Yaa Serwaa Sarpong is the General manager of EIB English and Akan Cluster which comprises Starr Fm, GHOne TV, Kasapa FM and Agoo TV.
+She is also the President and Founder for Women in Sustainability Africa (WISA), an initiative focused on working on the closure of SDG related gender gaps in Africa.

 Education

 Nana Yaa studied at Yaa Asantewaa Girls' Senior High School in Kumasi where she developed a keen interest in the media space.
 She was the host of a youth talk show "Conscious Vibes" which discussed social issues and challenges impacting the lives of young people.
 The show grew and extended unto Fox Fm in Kumasi where she co-hosted it with Opoku Opare.

 Nana Yaa Serwaa Sarpong holds a joint MBA International Trade degree from Anhalt University, Germany and Ghana Communication Technology University, Ghana.
 She also holds an LLB Laws Degree from Mountcrest University College, Ghana.
 Nana Yaa possesses a BSc.
 Business Administration Degree from the University of Ghana Business School and a Chartered Postgraduate Diploma in Marketing from CIM UK.

 Career

 She started her career at Fontonfrom TV in 1999 and moved on to manage multiple TV stations like the three Crystal TV FTA Channels and Multimedia Group's Cine Afrik, 4Kids, The Jesus Channels, Joy prime until 2019.

+Nana Yaa joined the Kludjeson International Group to lead, launch and manage Ghana’s first locally branded and assembled PC Brand in Ghana, as Project Manager of AKA Computers from 2006 to 2007.

-In 2011, Nana Yaa Serwaa Sarpong joined Multimedia Group Ltd as Channel Manager of three brands; Cine Afrik, The Jesus Channel and Ghana's ground breaking Children Channel, 4KIDS Channel and she won several awards for these brands.
-All three Channels eventually merged into Joy Prime Channel, which she set up and managed since March 2015.
-Here, she took her television career and her zeal to impact lives to a whole new level.
-Joy Prime fast became one of Africa's most loved Television brands, reaching millions of homes across Africa.
-Under her able Management, Joy Prime birthed several programs that caters to the distinctive needs of every member of the family.
-Her Channels were nominated for several Awards and won over 14 Awards recognising the channels’ Brand Strength, Programs, Partnerships with key Events in Ghana.
-She led and managed several international relationships for the Multimedia Group including partnerships with International Studios such as the BBC, Endemol / Shine, Sony, MTV, Cote Ouest, Go Quest Media, amongst others before her departure in September 2019.
+In 2011, Nana Yaa Serwaa Sarpong joined Multimedia Group Ltd as Channel Manager of three brands: Cine Afrik, The Jesus Channel and 4KIDS Channel.
+All three channels eventually merged into Joy Prime Channel, which she set up and managed since March 2015.
+Her channels were nominated for several awards and won over 14 awards recognising the channels' brand strength, programs and partnerships with key events in Ghana.

 She is now into consultancy and management of her NGO, League of Extraordinary Women.
-Nana Yaa Serwaa Sarpong is the owner and chief executive officer for Elohay Group, A company which specialises in Trade, Business Process Outsourcing, Management of Media Platforms, PR, Branding & Advertising and Events Management.
-She provides strategic direction and fostering of B 2 B Partnerships to the Group's Investments in Media, Telecoms & Technology, FMCG, Logistics, Agriculture, and Real Estate.
+Nana Yaa Serwaa Sarpong is the owner and chief executive officer for Elohay Group, which specialises in trade, business process outsourcing, management of media platforms, advertising and events management.

+In 2025, She launched Women in Sustainability Africa (WISA).
+An organisation that aims to focus on sustainable development issues by addressing the gender inequality and other gaps in the implementation of the SDGs in Africa.